Adapting Knowledge for Few-shot Table-to-Text Generation: Experiments

 \subsection{Human Evaluation}

-We also conduct a human evaluation to compare the AdaPTGen with the closest baseline, P2G (BART-large).
+We also conduct a human evaluation to compare the AKG with the closest baseline, P2G (BART-large).
 All volunteers are postgraduate computer science students.
 Following the settings in \cite{chen2020few}, we evaluate each generated sentence with two tasks: faithfulness and fluency evaluation.
 The experiments are performed on the Humans data set with 100 training instances.
 We randomly select 100 generated sentences with the corresponding tabular data.
 In order to reduce variance caused by the participants, each example is scored by three different people.

 Faithfulness aims to evaluate the correct information in the generated sentences.
 Only all information supported by the table makes the generated sentence faithful.
 Throughout the evaluation, each evaluator was asked to count the number of contained facts supported by the table data, noted as $\#Sup$, and the number of contradictory facts, noted as $\#Cont$.
 We report the average number of $\#Sup$ and $\#Cont$ in Table~\ref{table3}.
 Fluency tries to evaluate the fluency of the generated sentences.
 A sentence is fluent if it is grammatically correct and natural.
 The raters were asked to rate the output in terms of ﬂuency on a three-point Likert scale (0, 1, or 2).
 We report the average results in Table~\ref{table3}.
 The results show that our method provides a significant improvement over P2G (BART-large) for all metrics (sign test with a p-value \textless 0.05).